Black Country Communion

 Black Country Communion is an English-American hard rock band based in Los Angeles, California.
-Formed in 2009, the band is a supergroup composed of bassist and lead vocalist Glenn Hughes, guitarist and second vocalist Joe Bonamassa, drummer Jason Bonham and keyboardist Derek Sherinian.
+Formed in 2009, the band is a supergroup composed of bassist and lead vocalist Glenn Hughes, guitarist and second vocalist Joe Bonamassa, drummer Jason Bonham, and keyboardist Derek Sherinian.

 Hughes and Bonamassa started the side project in November 2009 after an impromptu performance together.
 From the advice of their producer, Kevin Shirley, they recruited Bonham and Sherinian to finalize the band's lineup.
 The name Black Country Communion is derived from the term Black Country, which refers to an area of the West Midlands of England where Hughes and Bonham grew up.
 The group's sound is intentionally reminiscent of popular classic rock groups of the 1970s, reflecting the previous work of frontman Hughes (in bands such as Trapeze and Deep Purple) as well as the link between Bonham and his father John's band Led Zeppelin.

 After playing together for a while, the group released its self-titled debut album in 2010.
 Black Country Communion 2 followed the next year, which was promoted on the group's first concert tour of the US and Europe.
-The band released its third album, Afterglow, in 2012.

-In early 2013, after months of public tensions, Bonamassa announced he was no longer a member of Black Country Communion, with the question over whether the group would continue with another guitarist unclear.
-Days later, Hughes confirmed that the band was officially over, hinting that he would continue working with Bonham and Sherinian under a new collective name.
-Sherinian later joined Bonamassa's touring band, while Hughes and Bonham formed California Breed with guitarist Andrew Watt.
-Hughes and Bonamassa later reconciled and the band reunited in late 2016, with a fourth album BCCIV released in 2017.
-After six years working on separate projects, the band plans to enter studio for a potential fifth album in 2023.
+The band released its third album Afterglow in 2012.
+Early the next year, Bonamassa left and Black Country Communion subsequently broke up, with Hughes and Bonham forming California Breed shortly thereafter.
+In 2016, Hughes and Bonamassa reconciled and the band returned, with BCCIV released the following year.
+In 2024, the group released its fifth album, V.